mqtthiqs/at-doc/docs/atelier/multichannel.md

 !!! warning "This section is a **work in progress**"

 Multichannel processing is part of _GRM Tools Atelier_'s core DNA.
 From its inception a flexible and adaptive performance in multi channel environments was one of the key design considerations.
 You can as easily compose for stereo setups as for quadrophony, octophony or 64+ channels.
-Even in a standard stereo setup _Atelier_'s unique design choices will by default produce outputs with wider stereo images than comparable tools.

 A patch produced in one environment will automatically scale to fit any other setup.
 This adaptability holds precedence over surgical operations on a particular channel in a particular setup.
 Likewise _Atelier_ doesn't operate in specific surround formats or with assumptions about the acoustic space.
 Instead it delivers a set of discrete channels that can be easily mixed into the required format using well established tools.
+For example [iem](https://plugins.iem.at/) or GRM's own [new spaces](https://inagrm.com/en/showcase/news/598/nouveaux-spaces).

 ## Features